MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **DeviceInfo_OsVersion** – The version of the operating system

-- **PipelineInfo.ClientCountry** - The Country Code of the Sender, based on the unscrubbed Client IP Address
+- **PipelineInfo.ClientCountry** - The country or region code of the sender, based on the unscrubbed Client IP Address

 #### Office.LivePersonaCard.UserActions.ClosedPersonaCard